tlanettepollard/Fylo-Data-Storage-Component-TLP/README.md

 ## My challenge

-Your challenge is to build out this data storage component and get it looking as close to the design as possible.
+My challenge was to build a data storage component so that it looks as close to the design as possible.

-Your users should be able to:
+My users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size.
+Focus screen sizes were 375px (mobile) and 1440px (desktop).

-What I learned
-    In the output XML for the SVG, include a title tag directly below the svg tag.

-    The <title> tag for an SVG should be brief, much like an alt attribute for an image.

-    In the SVG tag, include an aria-labelledby attribute that points to the <title> tag.

-    If there is more than one shape, it can be a good idea to include a title tag for each shape group.

-    Including a <desc> tag (description), in addition to a title tag, is very helpful for users of assistive technology.

-    On his site, Dudley Storey writes that ’<desc> is a longer description of the SVG element, containing its purpose or design.’

-    Example of desc tag: ‘Bar chart showing company sales by country, in millions of dollars (US).’

-    If your inline SVG is decorative, however, you do not need to include any of these attributes.
+## New Information I Learned
+I did some research on using SVG tag instead of IMG tags in my HTML.
+I found out that I could include a <title> tag which is similar to an alt attribute we use for images.
+You need to place the <title> tag right below the SVG tag.
+You also need to include an aria-labelledby attribute that points to the <title> tag.
+I could also use a <desc> tag to add a longer description for users of assistive technology.
+I did not use the <desc> tag since my images were general icons.

 https://css-tricks.com/styling-cross-browser-compatible-range-inputs-css/